git/git.github.io/rev_news/drafts/edition-74.md

-  which shows that indeed after `git revert --continue` the `--no-edit` option, that was provided in the initial `git revert --no-edit commit1 commit2 ... commitN` command, doesn't seem to be taken into account.
+  which shows that indeed after `git revert --continue` the `--no-edit` option, that was provided in the initial `git revert --no-edit commit1 commit2 ... commitN` command, doesn't seem to be taken into account anymore.

-  Elijah Newren thanked Renato, confirmed he could reproduce the issue and said he started working on a patch that fixed the issue as well as a similar one he found.
-The next day though Elijah replied to himself saying the issue turned out to be messier than he expected.
+  Elijah Newren thanked Renato, confirmed he could reproduce the issue and said he started working on a patch that fixed the issue as well as a similar one he had found.
+The next day though Elijah replied to himself saying the issue turned out to be messier than expected.

-  He provided tables showing that the behavior (launching an editor or not) could depend on a number of factors: the command (`revert` or `cherry-pick`), the use of a terminal or not, before or after a conflict, which option (`--edit`, `--no-edit` or no option) has been passed.
+  He provided tables showing that the behavior (launching an editor or not) could depend on a number of factors: the command (`revert` or `cherry-pick`), the use of a terminal or not, before or after a conflict, which option (`--edit`, `--no-edit` or no option) had been passed.
 The tables also showed that Elijah had some doubts in some cases.

-  Elijah for example was not sure what should be done after a conflict when neither `--edit` nor `--no-edit` had been passed and when there was no terminal.
+  Elijah for example was not sure what should be done after a conflict when neither `--edit` nor `--no-edit` had been specified and when there was no terminal.
 It was not clear if an editor should be launched as it was likely to fail if there was no terminal.

-  Junio Hamano, the Git maintainer, replied to Elijah saying that, when there is a conflict and when reverting (instead of cherry-picking), the default (so when `--no-edit` is not provided) should be to give the user a chance to explain the conflict resolution or the reason for reverting in the commit message.
+  Junio Hamano, the Git maintainer, replied to Elijah saying that when there is a conflict and when reverting (instead of cherry-picking), the default (that is, `--no-edit` is not provided) should be to give the user a chance to explain the conflict resolution or the reason for reverting in the commit message.
 If there is no terminal though, the process is likely automated and